STRML/react-router-component/README.md

 React router component can dispatch based on `location.pathname` or `location.hash` if browser doesn't support History API (see [hash routing][hash-routing]).

+Props can be passed through the router by setting them directly on each `<Location>`, or to all possible routes via a `childProps` hash.

 Furthermore it provides advanced features like support for [regex matching][regex], [full page server side rendering][server-side], [multiple routers][multiple] on the same page,